London Summer Arbitration School 2026

 - The winner will be announced at the end of the LSAS.

-Letter to the participants dated XX May 2026 here.
+Letter to the participants dated 1 June 2026 here.

 You find the Arbitration LAB School Regulations (as of 10 March 2025) here.